What are the eligibility criteria for applying for a Community Grant?

 and therefore not entitled to receive grants.

-All organisations applying to the foundation must also advise their
+All organisations applying to the foundation for funding must also provide their

 ABN.
 More information about DGR and TCC status can be obtained from the ATO Non-Profit Organisations website which includes advice on who is